web3labs/quorum-sample/README.md

 The application logs the different activities it completes, which are as follows:

-1. Create an Ethereum account on nodes A, B, C and Z.
+1. Create an Ethereum account on nodes A, B and Z.
-1. Deploy a Quorum Token (symbol QT) contract that is visible only to nodes A, B and C, but not Z.
+1. Deploy a Quorum Token (symbol QT) contract that is visible only to nodes A, and B but not Z.
-1. Transfer QT to accounts associated with nodes A, B, C, Z.
+1. Transfer QT to accounts associated with nodes A, B, Z.
 1. Display all account balances.
 1. Demonstrate that node Z cannot see the QT assigned to its account.
-1. Increase the supply of QT.
-1. Display all account balances.
 1. Decrease the supply of QT.
 1. Display all account balances.